 As for our services, we will always pack up and move everything that you advise us to.
 Before the actual move takes place, we would always suggest you establish a clear understanding between yourself and the buyer about what will be removed and what will stay behind.
 This will help to avoid misunderstandings and ensure everyone has the same expectations.

-Our services are dedicated to making sure your furniture and belongings move safely and professionally with you to your new home.
+Our services are dedicated to making sure your furniture and belongings are moved safely and professionally with you to your new home.
 As part of this service, we’re always happy to help you find the answer to questions you have about your move.